 localhost, you will have to allow-list the domain of your website for which you want to enable the player.
 This is a security mechanism and protects your license from being used elsewhere.

 Note: If you are integrating the Player into an Android or iOS application project, allow-list your application's package name / Bundle identifier.

-Finally, using the license key you copied in Step 4, follow one of our Getting Started Guides to get your first Bitmovin Player up and running: Getting Started (Web), Getting Started (Android), Getting Started (iOS), Getting Started (Roku).
+Finally, using the license key you copied in Step 4, follow one of our Getting Started Guides to get your first Bitmovin Player up and running: Getting Started (Web), Getting Started (Android), Getting Started (iOS), Getting Started (Roku), Getting Started (React Native).

 Bitmovin’s customers typically fall under 3 different use cases when setting up their licenses.
 We’ll briefly cover each use case and provide a scenario where that particular use case might be used.
 These use cases are simply guidelines to help you determine the best licensing setup for you, but your company has the power to combine any of the below use cases or create a new type of setup tailored to your product.

 Common Scenario: You are a smaller company that doesn’t care about development mixing with production impressions, a smaller amount of player impressions per month, and/or you only have a couple of videos being streamed on the player.

 Common Scenario: Your company has multiple brands/platforms that you would like to separately track impressions for, but do not mind development mixing with production impressions for each license.

 Common Scenario: Your company has a large number of monthly impressions for your production application/platform and from your team of engineers, and you want to separate these impressions to neatly organize them.

 How do I change or update a key in an application/platform?